leandroesposito/image-steganography/README.md

 py image_steganography.py --check-img --image-path "<path-to-image>"
 ```

-### Check if text fits inside image and get lowest value of last n bits to use.
+### Check if text fits inside image and get lowest possible value of last n bits to use.
 Example

 ```